chaosmaou/wivrn-guide/README.md

 - **Time investment:**
 	+ Expect some extra troubleshooting and setup, as per this guide.
 Knowledge is key, and although the switch from Windows to Linux seems daunting, it just takes learning and practice like with anything.
 This guide should help you on your journey, and make things far more painless for you.

-- **Quality loss compared to Virtual Desktop:**
-	+ Virtual Desktop Standalone for Quest 2/3/Pro headsets still has the edge on WiVRn when directly compared, and is a paid product.
-This is mainly because WiVRn does not yet support 10-bit encoding for H265 or AV1 yet, so you get more banding in your image.
-Hardware encoding in Linux on AMD GPUs has an encoding limit around 120 MBit/s.
-This doesn’t affect latency or overall usage -- WiVRn tends to look better than Meta Link or ALVR.

-- **Loss of in-game voice commands:**
-	+ [Voice commands](https://vtolvr.wiki.gg/wiki/Voice_Commands) require Windows Speech Recognition to be enabled to work, so this functionality doesn't work in Linux.

 ---

+# Tested Linux Distributions

+*NOTE: this section is based on my own recommendations, experiences, and testing.
+There are as many Linux distributions as stars in the night sky, so this is not a comprehensive list.*

+I have personally tested VR in both [Bazzite](https://bazzite.gg/) and [CachyOS](https://wiki.cachyos.org/cachyos_basic/why_cachyos/).

+* [Bazzite](https://bazzite.gg/) is an semi-immutable distro by [universal blue](https://universal-blue.org/) based on [Fedora Atomic](https://fedoraproject.org/atomic-desktops/).
+A highly simplified distro, it is mainly designed for ease of use and is very beginner friendly.
+Mainly uses [Flatpak](https://flatpak.org/) for applications which can easily be installed via the [Bazaar](https://github.com/kolunmi/bazaar) app store.
+The system is much more locked down that traditional distros, and it is mainly geared towards HTPC setups with controllers.
+Also has builds for handhelds like the SteamDeck.

+* [CachyOS](https://wiki.cachyos.org/cachyos_basic/why_cachyos/) is a traditional rolling release distribution based on [Arch Linux](https://archlinux.org/).
+CachyOS has gained a lot of momentum the past year, and recently reached #1 most popular distro on Distrowatch.
+Features the complexity and flexibility that Arch offers, but simplifies a lot of the setup and comes with tons of tweaks specific to newer hardware.

+## Choosing a Distribution

+My recommendation for a distro is very simplified, but should get you setup on the right track.

+* Have a hard time with learning new things or using Linux?
+Try Bazzite.
+* Experienced or wanting more control?
+Try CachyOS.

+I personally use CachyOS for it's flexbility and availability of most software due to the [Arch User Repository](https://aur.archlinux.org/).
+CachyOS is also a traditional distro that uses native packages.

+Bazzite is best serves as a HTPC hooked up to a large TV.
+Bazzite can autostart inside of Steam Home, giving the Steam PC experience on large screens.

-# WiVRn Dashboard
+# WiVRn Dashboard Installation

-There are two ways to install WiVRn, and which you choose will depend on your distro of choice.
-I highly recommend [Bazzite](https://bazzite.gg/) as it will greatly simplify not only setting up your entire system install, but greatly simplifies the setup.
-Arch based distros also provide the AUR package [wivrn-dashboard](https://aur.archlinux.org/packages/wivrn-dashboard) which has worked for me in both CachyOS and EndeavourOS, as well as vanilla Arch in the past.
+[WiVRn](https://github.com/WiVRn/WiVRn) wirelessly connects a standalone VR headset to a Linux computer.
+You can then play PCVR games on the headset while processing is done on the computer.

+The installation method for WiVRn will vary depending on your distro of choice.

+## Bazzite:

 Bazzite is an immutable distro with much of the system locked down to prevent user editing of the system files and/or configs.
-The main OS is based on images, and all applications run in Flatpaks or Appimages.
+The main OS is based on images, and nearly all applications run in Flatpaks or Appimages.

 If using Bazzite, you can simply install the WiVRn server from "Bazaar", the Flatpak manager installed on your system by default.
-Open the program and use the search icon in the top left to search for "wivrn" and install the server Flatpak onto your system.
+Open the program and use the search icon in the top left to search for "wivrn" and install the Flatpak onto your system.

 ![Bazaar Flatpak Manager](./assets/images/bazaar_wivrn.webp)

+## CachyOS:

 If you are on CachyOS, you can use the following command to use paru to install it from [Arch User Repository](https://aur.archlinux.org/packages/wivrn-dashboard):

 >`paru -S wivrn-dashboard`

-Regardless of your distro of choice, you should be able to easily find and launch WiVRn from your application launcher by searching for "wivrn".

-## WiVRn Dashboard Setup
+# WiVRn Dashboard Setup

-Go ahead and launch WiVRn if you have not already.
+Go ahead and launch WiVRn via your application launcher if you have not already.

 You will first be greeted by the setup wizard.
 For this guide, you can skip the wizard completely by clicking through it and accepting all defaults until you get to the main page: